Germany's Scholz pledges to support Ukraine "for as long as it takes" | Politics

 Germany had undergone a "fundamental change of heart" in recent months on its military support for Ukraine, he said.
 "We will keep up this support, reliably and, above all, for as long as it takes," he told the packed university audience.

-Germany could also assume responsibility for building up Ukraine's artillery and air defense capacities, he said.
-Pressing the case for EU enlargement, he said a gradual transition to majority voting was a stepping stone to growing the bloc, adding that "we must bring the clout of our united Europe much more strongly to bear."
+Germany could also could assume responsibility for building up Ukraine's artillery and air defence capacities, he said.
+Pressing the case for EU enlargement, he said a gradual transition to majority voting was a stepping stone to growing the bloc.

 "Where unanimity is required today, the risk of an individual country using its veto and preventing all the others from forging ahead increases with each additional member state," Scholz added.
 "I have therefore proposed a gradual transition to majority voting in common foreign policy, but also in other areas, such as tax policy – knowing full well that this would also have repercussions for Germany," he said.